saeedm1/AutoFitView-for-text/README.md

 you can use anywhere any api
 if you have problem, tell me.

-** Use: **
+**Use:**

-1. copy paste in your project and set package insted "com.app"
+1. copy,paste in your project and set package insted "com.app"

 2. add these codes in values/attrs.xml:
 ```xml